jubenjum/easy_abxpy/readme.md

 - tests/items_020_corr.csv: from an auditory experiment

-I included the script `run.sh` script that shows how does it work the pipeline:
+I included the script `bin/run.sh` script that shows how does it work the pipeline:

              csv -> csv convertion -> run abxpy